-The chimney must have a cross-sectional area of at least 30 square inches 19350sq. mm or a diameter of at least 6" (150mm).
-The stove is supplied with a 5" flue spigot, the flue installation will require a 5" to 6" increaser which must be fitted within 1 metre of flue outlet.
+The stove is designed to be installed with a 5" (125mm) flue throughout.
+The stove is supplied with a 5" flue spigot.
 It is best to connect to a chimney of the same size, as connection to a larger size may result in a somewhat less draught.

 A flue that has proved to be unsatisfactory, particularly with regard to down draught should not be used for venting this appliance until it has been examined and any faults corrected.
 An existing masonry chimney should be inspected and if necessary repaired by a competent mason or relined using an approved lining system.

 All register plates, restrictor plates, damper etc., which could obstruct the flue at a future date should be removed before connecting this appliance.

-If connecting to an existing chimney with a flue diameter of more that 8" it is recommend to line the flue using a suitable stainless steel flue liner.
+If connecting to an existing chimney with a flue diameter of more that (200mm) 8" it is recommend to line the flue using a suitable stainless steel flue liner.

-Where a masonry chimney is not available a proprietary type of 6"/150mm - twin wall, fully insulated pipe may be used.
-The pipe must terminate at a point not lower than the main ridge of adjacent outside obstructions.
+Where a masonry chimney is not available a proprietary type of 5"/125mm minimum - twin wall, fully insulated pipe may be used.
+The pipe must terminate at a point not lower than the main ridge of adjacent out- side obstructions.
 With such installation, access to the chimney must be provided for cleaning purposes.